Skip to main content

 (8 x 1 x 5 x 7) / 100 = 2.8

 The 34x gap between 95.0 and 2.8 comes almost entirely from the shutoff speed multiplier.
-Detection without automatic shutoff is like a smoke alarm that screams but cannot call the fire department — useful, but not sufficient.
+Detection without automatic shutoff is like a smoke alarm that alerts but cannot call the fire department — useful, but leaving a critical response gap.
 For the full zone-by-zone risk analysis behind sensor placement, see our water leak damage prevention guide.

 We scored four distinct water protection strategies using our formula.
 Each represents a real-world approach homeowners actually deploy.